cardea-mcp/gaia-mcp-servers/gaia-tidb/README.md

           Maximum number of query results to return [default: 10] --search-tool-desc <SEARCH_TOOL_DESC>
-          The description for the search tool [default: "Perform keyword search in TiDB"] -h, --help
+          The description for the search tool [default: "Perform keyword search in TiDB"] --search-tool-param-desc <SEARCH_TOOL_PARAM_DESC>
+          The description for the search tool parameter [default: "Input query to search for"] -h, --help
           Print help
   -V, --version